moiatgit/sendemails/readme.rst

 It has been tested with Python 3.7+ under GNU/Linux.

-Make sure you read the
+Make sure you read the license

 License
 =======